First Collection Poetry Prize

 The First Collection Poetry Prize celebrates the work of the Seamus Heaney Centre and honours Heaney himself.
 It is awarded to a writer whose first, full collection has been published in the preceding year, by a UK or Ireland-based publisher.

-The winner receives £5,000 and is invited to read at Glucksman Ireland House, New York University, for the annual Tom Quinlan Lecture in Poetry (Autumn 2018).
+The winner receives £5,000 and is invited to read at Glucksman Ireland House, New York University.
 For this they receive travel, accommodation, and a $1,000 honorarium.

 The Poetry Prize is awarded as part of the Seamus Heaney Legacy Project, a joint 10-year fund between Queen's University Belfast and the Arts Council for Northern Ireland, generously supported by the Atlantic Philanthropies.
 The Prize is also supported by Glucksman Ireland House, New York University.